fosslinux/live-bootstrap/parts.rst

 autogen 5.18.16
 ===============

 GNU Autogen is a tool designed to simplify the creation and maintenance of programs that contain large amounts of repetitious text.
 Unfortunately, the source is full of pregenerated files that require ``autogen`` to rebuild.

-We will use `gnu-autogen-bootstrapping <https://github.com/schierlm/gnu-autogen-bootstrapping>`_ project to rebuild those and create slightly crippled ``autogen`` that is then able to build full-featured version.
+We use the `gnu-autogen-bootstrapping <https://github.com/schierlm/gnu-autogen-bootstrapping>`_ project to rebuild those and create (slightly crippled) ``autogen`` that is then able to build a full-featured version.

 musl 1.2.3
 ==========